wareya/webtyler/README.md

 Autotyler JS is an autotile conversion tool for turning small/incomplete autotile tilesets into complete, fleshed-out ones.

-It supports seven different input formats and two different output formats, and displays a preview.
+It supports nine different input formats and three different output formats, and displays a preview.

 ![screenshot](etc/screenshot.png)